bastionzero/bzero-ssm-agent/README.md

 Thank you for helping us to improve Systems Manager, Run Command and Session Manager.
 Please send your questions or comments to [Systems Manager Forums](https://forums.aws.amazon.com/forum.jspa?forumID=185&start=0)

+## Building

+Please note: The SSM agent does not support go modules yet (the preferred way to manage dependencies).
+If using `go 1.16` or above, you have to set `export GO111MODULE=off` before running any of the `go` commands in the repo.

 ### Building inside docker container (Recommended)
 * Install docker: [Install CentOS](https://docs.docker.com/engine/install/centos/)